 The Kabardins have repeatedly held the title of world champion endurance race (120km).

 They are quite small mountain horses (evenso taller than the Takhi horses from Mongolia), rustic, enduring and skillful.
 They know what they have to do.
 You can count on them.
-Whether in Azerbaijan and Abkhazia, Audrey collaborates with local mountaineers who have great respect for their horses.
+Wherever you are in the Great Caucasus Mountains from Azerbaijan to Russia, Audrey collaborates with local mountaineers who have great respect for their horses.
 They take care of them according to their local traditions which are sometimes different from our Western methods.
 All these horses live in freedom and have a fulfilling life.

 Doghi are horse races that are originally a pagan funeral ritual.
 Today they can be commemorative races, competitions and / or games.